cobbr/Judge/README.md

 This project is designed to be a simple, but useful way to quickly debug services on a CCDC (Collegiate Cyber Defense Competition) network.

-CCDC-Debugger is a python Flask web application.
-Services expected to be running within a network environment can be added via the web interface, and these chosen services will continually be polled.
-A score will be tallied based upon results.
+CCDC-Debugger is a python Flask web application that can be run on Windows or Linux.
+Services expected to be running within a network environment are added via a web interface, and these chosen services are continually polled for functionality.
+A score is tallied based upon results and displayed in a scoreboard on the web interface.

-The main advantage of the Debugger is that it provides detailed information about what tests are failing and why, allowing a team to quickly diagnose service issues.
+The main advantage of the Debugger is that it provides detailed information about what tests are failing and why, allowing a team to quickly discover and diagnose service issues.

 ## Services